rentpath/blog/articles/clojure_elixir_mstalker/article.md

 1 + 2
 ```

 This takes a bit of getting used to.
 However, once you do, it affords you some nice advantages.
 The structure of your code represents the abstract syntax tree (AST) very closely.
 Moreover, some editing tools like [ParEdit](https://www.emacswiki.org/emacs/ParEdit) or [Smartparens](https://github.com/Fuco1/smartparens) let you manipulate your source code very quickly.
-Clojure also lets you pass a variable number of arguments functions like `+`:
+Clojure also lets you pass a variable number of arguments to functions like `+`:

 ```clojure
 (+ 1 2 3 4 5)